OmarSayedMostafa/Restaurant-system/README.md

 # Restaurant-system C# - Using Microsoft visual studio
-   Restaurant management system for local restaurant in Egypt. this system is depend on "SQL:DB"
+   Restaurant management system for local restaurant in Egypt,managing orders and storage. this system is depend on "SQL:DB"